gamedevware/charon/docs/unity/overview.rst

-Unity Plugin Overview
+﻿Unity Plugin Overview
 =====================

 You know the moment.
-Your project starts small — a few ScriptableObjects for enemy stats, a couple of prefabs with Inspector overrides.
+Your project starts small - a few ScriptableObjects for enemy stats, a couple of prefabs with Inspector overrides.
 Clean, manageable, very Unity.

 Then six months in, you have 300 ``.asset`` files scattered across a dozen folders.
 A designer needs to change a damage multiplier and